Bridgend Blue Bulls: Grounds

 The club have played home games at a number of venues throughout the county, the original home for the first two years was at Coychurch Road, the former home of Bridgend Town F.C.
 They spent 2005 at the Brewery Field and were based at Porthcawl RFC between 2006 and 2012.
 In 2014 Pyle RFC was unveiled as their new home.
 They have also played home matches at Maesteg RFC and Llangeinor A.F.C.
 In 2020 the Bulls were due to start their campaign playing out of Kenfig Hill RFC but the season was put on hold for a short period and due to start later but subsequently cancelled due COVID-19.
-April 2021 is the expected start of the new season, however, this look unlikely do to the current pandemic.